-The partograph is the graphic recording of the progress of labour and the salient condition of the mother and the fetus.
-It serves as an "early warning system" and assists in early decision to transfer/refer, augmentation and termination of labour.
+The partograph is the graphic recording of the progress of labor and the salient condition of the mother and the fetus.
+It serves as an "early warning system" and assists in early decision to transfer/refer, augment and terminate labor.
 Partograph has been modified to make it simpler and easier to use.
 The latent phase has been removed and plotting on the partograph begins in the active phase when the cervix is 4 cm dilated.
 A sample partograph is included (figure 3-9).
 Note that the partograph should be enlarged to full size before use.
 Record the following on the partograph: